ashleyotero1/java-projects/README.md

 ---

 ## Skills Demonstrated
+- Object-Oriented Programming (OOP)
 - Java syntax and structure
+- Inheritance and polymorphism
+- Exception handling
+- File input/ output
+- Arrays and ArrayLists
+- Methods and modular programming
+- GUI development with Java wing
+- SQL database connectivity
+- Debugging and troubleshooting
+- IDE development
 - Use of constants and variables
 - Arithmetic operations and expressions
 - Casting with `float` and use of `Math.pow()`